-This package implements the statistical procedure described in [1] (with some small modifications).
-Notably, batch effect removal needs additional code.
+This package implements the statistical procedure described in [2] (with some small modifications).
+Notably, batch effect removal and the application of the bootstrap to linear models of Efron and Tibshirani [1] need additional code.

 For any given type of data, it is usually necessary to make a number of choices and/or transformations before the bump hunting methodology is ready to be applied.
 Typically, these modifications resides in other packages.
 Examples are charm (for CHARM-like methylation microarrays), bsseq (for whole-genome bisulfite sequencing data) and minfi (for Illumina 450k methylation arrays).
 In some cases (specifically bsseq) only parts of the methodology as implemented in the bumphunter package is applied, although the conceptual approach is still build on bump hunting.